acfloria/px4_user_guide/en/advanced_features/long_range_com.md

 The following components are needed for both communication links:

-* Pixhawk with the PX4 autopilot, ideally with a recent firmware version
+* A vehicle equipped with a Pixhawk using the PX4 autopilot, ideally with a recent firmware version
 * A message relay server with a fixed IP-address running Ubuntu Linux
-* A ground station computer running *QGroundControl* on Ubuntu Linux
+* A ground station computer running *QGroundControl* on Ubuntu Linux with a working stable connection to the relay server

 Components specific to the SatCom link:
 * A [RockBlock 9603](http://www.rock7mobile.com/products-rockblock-9603) module connected to the Pixhawk